My Weekend as a 28-Year-Old in Chicago

 My Weekend as a 28-Year-Old in Chicago is a satirical video created by American comedian Mike Schwanke, under the pseudonym Judd Crud.
 It was published on August 29, 2022, on TikTok, Twitter, and Instagram.
 A parody of "day in the life" vlogs, the video walks through the events of an imagined weekend of Schwanke's life in Chicago, Illinois, growing increasingly unrealistic as the video progresses.

-Upon its release, the video quickly achieved viral status, amassing over 6.5 million views on Twitter alone in two days.
+The video quickly achieved viral status, amassing over 6.5 million views on Twitter within two days of its release.
 It was met with widespread acclaim from critics, with some calling it one of the greatest TikTok videos of all time.

 Background and production

 Mike Schwanke, known online as Judd Crud, grew up in Appleton, Wisconsin, and cofounded the absurdist horror sketch comedy troupe Phantasmagoria while living in Denver.
 In spring 2022, Schwanke moved to Chicago with two other members of the troupe, which they renamed Crud, and continued making videos to entertain their friends back in Denver.

 Schwanke posted My Weekend as a 28-Year-Old in Chicago on various social media platforms on August 29, 2022.
 The video's script was written by Schwanke, but its video clips are largely spliced together from others' videos that he found on TikTok, excluding clips of Schwanke making his bed, walking his dog, making a sandwich, and going to Target.
-During the actual weekend, according to Schwanke, "I'd just moved to Chicago and my girlfriend and roommate were both out of town," and "I didn't do anything."
+During the actual weekend, according to Schwanke, "I'd just moved to Chicago and my girlfriend and roommate were both out of town", and "I didn't do anything."